 Once on the crater rim you can see that Ngauruhoe isn’t quite the perfect cone you looked at on the approach.
 The rim is open and lower on the south side and there is an additional ridge-like feature above a shallow hanging valley to the southeast.
 In fact this is the true summit and is about 7 metres higher than the highest point on the rim.
 Wander over there if you’re a purist.
 Otherwise the highest point on the rim is marked by a pole and is about 100 metres southeast and then south around the crater edge from where you reached it.

-Descend by reversing the above back to the carpark or on around the Northern Circuit etc. It’s a scant hour back to the saddle and 7-8 hours return from cars including breaks and an hour on the summit.
-All that sand you avoided on the way up can now be deliberately sought out for a fast and comfortable descent.
-But you’ll be glad of the gaiters!
+Descend by reversing the above back to the car park or on around the Northern Circuit etc. Pick your way down through the red band and veer across to descender's right as you near its lower limit and the beginning of the rock rib.
+To the right of the rib lies friendly deep sand that offers a pleasant descent as far as the initial easy slopes above the saddle.
+It’s a scant hour back to the saddle and 7-8 hours return from cars including breaks and an hour on the summit.
+All that sand you avoided on the way up makes for a fast and comfortable descent but you’ll be glad of the gaiters!

 Red Tape and Safety Considerations.As a day trip there is no red tape; neither if you’re doing it as part of the Northern Crossing.
 The locals make their money out of transport costs rather than track fees.
 If you’re travelling the Northern Circuit, this is a “Great Walk” and subject to the considerable hut costs that DoC levy for these things.